terraform-ibm-modules/documentation/docs/python3-mac-installation.md

 # Latest Python3 installation on macOS

+The default Python version (Python 2.x) comes with macOS is not supported.
+Below are the instructions to install latest Python3 on macOS.

 _Note:_ This guide does not cover `homebrew` based Python3 installation.

 1. Navigate to the [official Python download page for macOS](https://www.python.org/downloads/macos/).